jiedongnyu/Group-9/README.md

 <h3>The data</h3>

-All the data is provided by Yelp via json file format.
+All the data is provided by Yelp in terms of json file format.
 It includs business, checkin, review, user, tip datasets.
 We will find out some features thar are related to user behavior to get a matrix by using data transformation.

 <h3>Live demo</h3>